WorksApplications/uzushio/src/main/scala/org/sample/corpus/warc/README.md

     &> "./logfile"
 ```

-This will output parquet file, with "WARC-Target-URI" column (contains url) and "document" column (contains extracted text).
+This will output parquet files with "WARC-Target-URI" column (contains url) and "document" column (contains extracted text).
 By default the extracted documents consists of paragraphs delimited by "\n\n" (any other empty lines are removed).

-This also output full extraced data to `${output}_fulldata` directory.
+This also outputs full extraced data to `${output}_fulldata` directory (suppress with `--result-only` option).
 It contains:

 - Warc Headers (Map[String, String])
 - Http response headers (Array[List[String, String]])
 - Meta data extracted by Tika (Map[String, String])